donsheehy/datastructures/docs/fullbook.md

                 return
         self._entries.append(Entry(key, value))

-    def get(self, key, default = "NotARealDefaultValue"):
+    def get(self, key):
         for e in self._entries:
             if e.key == key:
                 return e.value
-        if default == "NotARealDefaultValue":
         raise KeyError
-        else:
-            return default
 ```

 This is an okay start.
-It support `get` and `put` and that's maybe enough to be a mapping, but we'd like several more interesting methods to really put such a structure to use.
+It supports `get` and `put` and that's enough to be a mapping, but we'd like several more interesting methods to really put such a structure to use.
 Let's extend the ADT with more features.

 ## The extended Mapping ADT